gicmo/bolt/HACKING.md

 Coverity
 --------

-Bolt is registerd with [coverity][coverity].
+Bolt is registered with [coverity][coverity].
 To submit a local build, execute the following commands (the `cov-build` [build tool][cov-build] must be in `PATH`) from the source directory: